VarshaSangappan/SQL_AACT_DATABASE/README.md

 - **Statistically significant results are less common in oncology outcomes** — 34.4% vs. 40.4% database-wide.
 - **A lot of safety data is missing.** ~93% of studies have no recorded count of serious adverse event subjects.
 That's a real transparency gap, not just a quirk of this dataset.
 - **Reporting activity has picked up sharply since 2023** — pending-results events nearly tripled between 2022 and 2024, which is worth a follow-up read on regulatory context if I get time.
+- **Indexing works, but only when the query pattern supports it** - An index sped up an exact-match filter noticeably, and gave a genuine ~30% improvement on a moderately selective column.
+It had zero effect on a wildcard %contains% search — because a standard B-tree index can't be used for that pattern at all, not because indexing is unreliable.

 ## SQL commands used